orlafoley/orlafoley.github.io/docs/git-guide-2.markdown

     ``` bash
     git checkout main
     ```
-10. You should obverve that the changes made in your branch are not reflected in main.
+10. You should observe that the changes made in your branch are not reflected in main.
 Let's switch back to our test branch:
     ``` bash
     git checkout exercise-2
     ```